x <- c(1, 5, 3, 12, 4.2)

 #> Levels: 22.3 23.5 26 30.2

 Because R is a vectorized language, you don’t need to loop on all elements of a vector to perform element-wise operations on it.
-Let’s say that x <- 1:6
+Let’s say that x <- 1:6, then:

 y <- c(2.3, 5, 7, 10, 12, 20)